Neighborhood Walking Tours

 FABULOUS FIRST STREET’S ARCHITECTURAL TREASURES: PARTS 1 AND 2

 Richly diverse with a wide array of Victorians, including the California State Landmark Gable Mansion, First Street contains a stunning variety of well-preserved architecture spanning the period 1860 to 1940, epitomizing Woodland’s extraordinary cultural heritage and social history.
-The homes along this beautiful street have been beautifully restored by many homeowners over the last 50 years, including the Victorian at 638 First Street, winner of a national Great American Home Awards Grand Prize for restoration work.
+The homes set along this beautiful tree-canopied street have been lovingly restored by many homeowners over the last 50 years, including the Victorian at 638 First Street, winner of a national Great American Home Awards Grand Prize for restoration work and the fabulous Gable Mansion.
 This exceptional tour encapsulates American architectural history within a few breathtaking blocks.

 Note: This tour will be divided into two parts to capture the grandeur and beauty of the entire street.

 Part 1– 9:00 AM Tour starts at corner of First and Lincoln.

 Docent: Chris Holt, Architect, Artist, and Woodland Planning Commissioner

 Part 2—10:30 AM Tour starts at First and Cross streets in front of Gable Mansion